jschless/jschless.github.io/_posts/2019-09-09-a-man-called-ove.md

 - __(BIG SPOILER)__ The plot is very repetitive.
 He tries to kill himself, fails, and gets more involved with the community.
 Repeat until he stops trying to kill himself.
 I marked this as a spoiler, but knowing the plot of the book does not mean you should not read it.
 Like I said, the plot isn't particularly profound, and the book may still be worth reading for its emotional effect.

 ### Conclusion
 These complaints aside, the book is very moving.
 I suspect this has something to do with the reader's ability to relate to the main character.
-Readers who have a strong, masculine patriarch in their lives will connect to Ove, as he is a caricature of mid 20th century masculinity.
-Similarly, readers who fancy themselves as strong, masculine patriachs will be moved.
-However, I hypothesize that many readers will not be able to connect to the book in this way.
-And without the emotional pull of the book, the plot, motifs, and  character development seem like they would not hold up on their own.
+Many readers have an Ove in their lives, as he is in some sense a caricature of traditional masculinity.
+Readers without this connection may not be able to connect to the book in this way.
+Without it emotional, its plot, motifs, and  character development seem like they would not hold up on their own.

-While the literary value may not stand up, especially when compared to Catch-22 or One Hundred Years of Solitude, its nonetheless a powerful book that inspires the reader to be kind.
+While the literary value may not stand up, especially when compared to Catch-22 or One Hundred Years of Solitude (some recent reads), its nevertheless a powerful book that inspires the reader to be kind.
 I walked away from the book wanting to help out in my community, to contribute to those less fortunate, and be a better person.
 Who can criticize a book that has this effect?